HB-1421

 Plain Language

-Before an employer may use any automated decision system output in an employment decision, the system must have completed predeployment testing and validation covering four areas: (i) system efficacy, (ii) compliance with a comprehensive list of federal employment discrimination statutes (Title VII, ADEA, ADA, GINA, EPA, Rehabilitation Act, Pregnant Workers Fairness Act), (iii) absence of discriminatory impact across race, color, religion, sex (including pregnancy, sexual orientation, and gender identity), national origin, age, disability, and genetic information, and (iv) compliance with the NIST AI Risk Management Framework (January 2023) or its successor.
-Additionally, the system must be independently tested for discriminatory impact or bias at least annually, and the results of that independent testing must be made publicly available.
-The annual testing requirement is ongoing — not a one-time predeployment check.
+Before using any automated decision system output in an employment decision, the employer must ensure the system has undergone predeployment testing and validation covering four areas: (1) system efficacy, (2) compliance with all enumerated federal employment discrimination statutes (Title VII, ADEA, ADA Title I, GINA Title II, EPA, Rehabilitation Act, and PWFA), (3) absence of discriminatory impact across race, color, religion, sex (including pregnancy, sexual orientation, and gender identity), national origin, age, disability, and genetic information, and (4) compliance with the NIST AI Risk Management Framework or its successor.
+All four conditions must be satisfied before any ADS output may be used.

 Statutory Text